Welcome to One River Zen

 Ottawa, IL 61350

-One River Zen Meditation Center is located just over an hour from Chicago where the Illinois and Fox Rivers converge.
+One River Zen Meditation Center is located just over an hour from Chicago in Ottawa, IL – where the Illinois and Fox Rivers converge.
 We’re nestled in the Illinois River Valley near scenic Starved Rock State Park.